 A good night’s sleep is essential for so many reasons.
-Without it, we notice some symptoms on the surface – a foggy mind, lack of energy and fatigue.
-But missing out on deep, restorative sleep can also impact digestion, hormones, stress response, and more.
-Read on for five ways to ensure you get the sleep you need.
+Without it, we often notice dragging on the surface – a foggy mind, lack of energy and fatigue.
+Missing out on deep, restorative sleep can also impact digestion, hormones, stress response, and more.
+Read on for five surprising tips for restorative sleep that you might not have considered before!

-It may feel that once you close your eyes it does not matter if you are in a perfect zen-like cozy space or if you are in a seriously cluttered space.
-According to Yoga and Ayurveda, and Feng Shui for that matter, sleeping in a clutter-free space that is used only for sleep and sex will help ensure a deep restorative sleep.
+Take a look at your current sleep environment.
+Is it cluttered?
+Clutter can negatively effect our rest and relaxation vibes.
+According to Yoga and Ayurveda, and Feng Shui for that matter, sleeping in a clutter-free space that is used only for sleep will help ensure a deep restorative sleep.
+What’s your dream sleep space?
 Make a sleep temple for yourself!
-You are so worth it!
-It is a third of your life after all!

-Another trick that we learn from Yoga, Ayurveda and Feng Shui is that if we sleep with our head to the magnetic South we will increase the depth and restorative facets of our sleep.
-The reason for this is that we then align to the natural magnetic flows of this good earth, resulting in more time in deeper restorative sleep.
-Incidentally, sleeping head to the North is better if you want a more shallow sleep, in the event that you want to practice the yogas of sleep, like Nidra yoga and lucid dreaming, etc. Thousands of tests accomplished by the Monroe Institute confirm this ancient wisdom.
+Another tip that we learn from Yoga, Ayurveda and Feng Shui is that if we sleep with our head to the South direction, we increase the depth and restorative facets of our sleep.
+The hypothesis here is that facing South aligns with the natural flow of Earth’s circadian rhythm, resulting in more time in deeper, restorative sleep.